dparksports/DeviceMonitor/README.md

 ### How to Run

-1.  **Download** the application script `DeviceMonitorGUI.ps1`.
+1.  **Download** the release zip `DeviceMonitor.zip`.
+2.  **Extract** the contents to a folder.
-2. Open a PowerShell terminal.
+3. Open a PowerShell terminal in that folder.
-3. Run the following command:
+4. Run the following command:

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\DeviceMonitorGUI.ps1